isomorphic-software/smartclient-docs/classes/DataSourceField.md

 ### Description
 This property is only applicable to fields of SQL DataSources that also specify a [foreignKey](#attr-datasourcefieldforeignkey) property; it is ignored for all other fields.
 Indicates the type of join to make between the tables underlying this DataSource and the other DataSource referred to in the `foreignKey` property, when resolving [includeFrom](#attr-datasourcefieldincludefrom) fields.
 The default value of null is the same as specifying "inner".

-Note, outer joins are allowed for all supported database products only if you are using [ANSI-style joins](DataSource.md#attr-datasourceuseansijoins).
+Note, outer joins are allowed for all supported database products only if you are using [ANSI-style joins](DataSource.md#attr-datasourceuseansijoins), which is not the case by default.
 If you are using the older strategy of additional join expressions in the WHERE clause, outer joins are only supported for database products that provide a proprietary native syntax for expressing outer joins.
 Those products are:

 *   Oracle
 *   Versions of Microsoft SQL Server earlier than 2012, and running in compatibility mode 80